 Privacy aside, these projects cost millions of dollars and help insurance companies, save money, make money, and yes, sometimes pass the information to you.
 For the customer, the potential for money savings, and a better experience, compared to calling my broker every year and going through the data collection dance, is a win.

-Of course, this innovation is not limited to cars, these days, homes are being automated with systems like Wink, which knows when you turn on your heat and when you fry your chicken a bit too much, and thanks to the proliferation of the Nest Thermostat and Nest Protect Fire Alarm and the ever connected Ring doorbell.
+Of course, this innovation is not limited to cars, these days, homes are being automated with systems like SmartThings which knows when you turn on your heat and when you fry your chicken a bit too much, and thanks to the proliferation of the Nest Thermostat and Nest Protect Fire Alarm and the ever connected Ring doorbell.
 Indeed the American Family Insurance Company has partnered up with Ring, and Liberty Mutual have partnered with Google to share your data and reduce costs…

 Need good health insurance at an affordable price?
 Hey, how about a free Fitbit to go with that policy, thanks to John Hancock’s partnership with Vitality.
-Yes, at one point, data from wearables will be shared with your insurance company to analyse, revise risk, and cost to the customer.
+Yes, at one point, data from wearables will be shared with your insurance company to analyze, revise risk, and cost to the customer.

 The world of insurance will further be disrupted by autonomous vehicles, drones, AI, block chain, and more, here is an infographic that can shed some light on how insurance companies are looking at technology.